AbtinMogharabin/MakeMe-BNN/README.md

    - **Results**: For semantic segmentation, ABNN obtained a mean IoU of 48.76% on this dataset.

 3. **[MUAD [11]](https://muad-dataset.github.io/)**:
    - **Description**: MUAD is a synthetic dataset for autonomous driving with multiple uncertainty types and tasks.
-It contains 10413 in total: 3420 images in the train set, 492 in the validation set and 6501 in the test set, distributed across various subsets: 551 in the normal set, 102 in the normal set with no shadow, 1,668 in the out-of-distribution (OOD) set.
-There are a total of 21 classes and additional out-of-distribution (OOD) classes representing object anomalies and animals.
-All these sets cover both day and night conditions, with a distribution of 2/3 day images and 1/3 night images.
-MUAD contains a total of 21
+It contains 10413 in total: 3420 images in the train set, 492 in the validation set and 6501 in the test set.
+There are a total of 21 classes: 19 classes taken from the CityScapes dataset and two OOD classes representing object anomalies and animals.
+All these sets cover both day and night conditions.
-classes: 19 classes mirroring those found in the CityScapes dataset and two OOD classes to represent object anomalies and animals
    - **Usage**: The paper employed this dataset for semantic segmentation tasks focusing on both normal and out-of-distribution scenarios.
 In the study, a DeepLabV3+ with a ResNet50 encoder was used for the backbone.
    - **Results**: ABNN showed impressive results, achieving a mean IoU of 61.96% and significantly lowering the FPR95 to 21.68%.